 Effective books do not depend on pictures, predictable text, repetition or 'sight'

-vocabulary, as children are expected to work out new words using the phonics they
+vocabulary, as pupils are expected to work out new words using the phonics they have

-Phonological awareness develops as pupils learn to read and spell.
-With synthetic
+Phonological and phonemic awareness develop as pupils learn to read and spell.
+With

-phonics, it is not treated as a separate subject and there is no need for pupils
+synthetic phonics, they are not taught separately and there is no need for pupils

-to be phonologically aware before they are taught to read and spell.
+to be phonologically or phonemically aware before they are taught to read and spell.